sing-group/compi-rnaseq-pipeline/README.md

 ## Using the Compi RNA-Seq pipeline image in Linux

-To perform an analysis users must first:
+To perform an analysis, users must first:

 1. Initialize a working directory with the files required by the pipeline.
-2. Add the input data to be analyzed (fastQ reads, genomes, configuration files, and so on).
+2. Add the input data to be analyzed (FASTQ reads, genomes, configuration files, etc.).
 3. Configure the pipeline parameters.

-This section provides a comprehensive guide on how to perform these steps and the tools and scripts included in the pipeline image to do it easily.
+This section provides a comprehensive guide on how to perform these steps and describes the tools and scripts included in the pipeline image to do so easily.

 ### Initialize the working directory

-To start a new analysis, the first thing to do is build the directory tree in your local file system.
-This directory tree will be referred as the working directory and its structure is recognized and used by the pipeline during the analysis.
+To start a new analysis, the first step is to build the directory tree in your local file system.
+This directory tree will be referred to as the working directory, and its structure is recognized and used by the pipeline during the analysis.

-To build the working directory adapt the first line of the following code and run it:
+To build the working directory, adapt the first line of the following code and run it:
 ```sh
 WORKING_DIRECTORY=/path/to/the/working-directory